Wuchang Uprising: Aftermath

+On October 10, 1912, Sun Yat-sen attended the anniversary commemoration of the Wuchang Uprising organized by the Global Chinese Students’ Association in Shanghai and delivered a speech; to his left was Wu Tingfang.

 The Wuchang Uprising took many revolutionary leaders by surprise; Huang Xing and Song Jiaoren were unable to reach Wuchang in time.
 Sun Yat-sen was traveling in the United States speaking to overseas Chinese to appeal for financial support when the uprising took place.
 Although Sun received a telegram from Huang Xing, he was unable to decipher it, and found out about the uprising the next morning in the newspaper.
 After the successful uprising in Wuchang, the revolutionaries sent telegraphs to other provinces and asked them to follow in their suit, upon which eighteen provinces in Southern and Central China agreed to secede from the Qing government by the end of December, 1911.

 As part of the resolution of the uprising, the Qing government agreed to a general amnesty for political prisoners.
 Wang Jingwei was among those released.

 In the same month, Sun returned to China to participate in the provisional presidential election and was elected.
-Representatives from the seceding provinces met on 1 January 1912, and declared the founding of the Chinese Republic as Sun was sworn in as the first president.
+Representatives from the seceding provinces met on 1 January 1912, and declared the founding of the Republic of China as Sun was sworn in as the first president.
 The new republic then negotiated with Yuan Shikai to pressure the Qing government to surrender, offering the presidency in the process.
-On 12 February 1912, Empress Dowager Longyu, on behalf of Aisin Gioro Puyi, the Xuantong emperor, announced the abdication of the Qing throne, marking the end of the dynasty.
+On 12 February 1912, Empress Dowager Longyu, on behalf of Puyi, the Xuantong Emperor, announced the abdication of the Qing throne, marking the end of the dynasty.